JSteunou/marionette.morphdom/README.md

 A Mixin for [backbone.marionette][marionette-gh] to replace the standard view rendering functions with [morphdom][morphdom-gh].

-Morphdom is a lightweight module for manipulating your HTML DOM tree to match a given HTML string, DOM or Virtual DOM input.
+Morphdom is a lightweight module for diffing and patching your HTML DOM tree to match a given HTML string, DOM or Virtual DOM input.
 Morphdom figures out the minimal number of operations to achieve this.

 This mixin lets you use morphdom with Marionette without changing your template engine.
 The morphdom mixin patches `render` to update the view instead of using